polyfy/polylith/readme.md

 ```
 <img src="images/info-17.png" width="55%">

-The tool complains and doesn't like that we just included both `user` and `user-remote` to the `development`
+The tool complains and doesn't like that we just included both `user` and `user-remote` in the `development`
 environment!

 The profiles can also contain libraries and paths to environments, but right now we have no such paths